johnlee94/pt_austin/basics/strings_and_variables.md

 Variables are used to store a value to a keyword.

-In Javascript, we have special words such as var, const, and let!
+In Javascript, we have special words such as *var, const, and let!*

-In JS, we use the single equal sign "=" to *assign*
+In JS, we use the single equals sign "=" to *assign* a value to a variable.

+This is called *variable assignment*!!

 ```
 var name = "Austin"